jassielof/cargit/README.md

 Git-based cargo binary package-manager with support for incremental (compilation) updates.

-It'll use the latest git commit as the latest version.
+It'll use the latest git commit as the latest version and cache the repositories.

 ## Dependencies